wazuh/wazuh-documentation/source/upgrade-guide/troubleshooting.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: This section collects common issues that may occur when upgrading central components, along with basic steps to solve them.
+   :description: This section collects common issues that might occur when upgrading central components and provides steps to resolve them.

-.. _central_components_troubleshooting:

 Troubleshooting
 ===============

-This section collects common issues that may occur when upgrading central components, along with basic steps to solve them.
+This section collects common issues that might occur when upgrading central components and provides steps to resolve them.

 The 'vulnerability-detector' configuration is deprecated
 --------------------------------------------------------

-This warning appears because when updating the manager, the ``/var/ossec/etc/ossec.conf`` is not modified, so the previous configuration of Vulnerability detector is set.
-In addition, invalid configuration warnings can also be found for the ``interval``, ``min_full_scan_interval``, ``run_on_start`` and ``provider`` elements.
-To fix this, please modify the configuration as specified in the :doc:`Vulnerability detection documentation </user-manual/capabilities/vulnerability-detection/configuring-scans>`..
+This warning appears because when upgrading the Wazuh manager, the ``/var/ossec/etc/ossec.conf`` file remains unchanged, retaining the previous configuration of the Vulnerability Detection module.
+In addition, invalid configuration warnings might appear for the ``interval``, ``min_full_scan_interval``, ``run_on_start`` and ``provider`` elements.
+To resolve this issue, update the configuration as specified in the :doc:`Vulnerability detection documentation </user-manual/capabilities/vulnerability-detection/configuring-scans>`.

 No username and password found in the keystore
 ----------------------------------------------

-For alerts and vulnerabilities detected by Vulnerability detection to be indexed and displayed on the dashboard, it is necessary to add the credentials of the indexer in the manager keystore.
-These credentials are those obtained at the time of installation.
+To ensure that alerts and vulnerabilities detected by the Vulnerability Detection module are indexed and displayed on the Wazuh dashboard, you need to add the credentials of the Wazuh indexer to the Wazuh manager keystore.

 .. code-block:: console